 Hours of Operation

 The Archives preserves older City of Victoria government records, as well as records of Victoria's businesses, organizations, and people.
-Access is provided free of charge and no appointment is needed.
+Access is provided free of charge.
 Archives staff are available to guide researchers to the various sources and to assist them in understanding and using the finding aids and the records.

 Please note that City government records maintained by the Archives are subject to Freedom of Information and Protection of Privacy legislation and restrictions may apply.

-Before you visit, we recommend doing some planning to make the most of your time at the Archives.
+Before you book an appointment, we recommend doing some planning to make the most of your time at the Archives.
 For example, you may want to review our online reference guides to get a better idea of the kinds of records and resources we have on commonly researched topics:

 The Archives will respond to enquiries by mail, phone, fax, and email.
 Although resources limit the amount of research we can do for you, we will try to provide basic answers and information regarding research tools and sources.
 We also encourage you to explore the Archives' Online Search, which has descriptions of records in our collection, as well as thousands of scanned photographs.

 Copying Archival Material